 - Leave fermenting cucumbers in the fridge for 3 hours.
 In three hours, our fermented pickles should be ready to be served as one of the appetizers at the table or a salad!
 Enjoy your meal!

-If you liked this Lightly Salted Cucumbers Recipe, I would appreciate it so much if you would share it on Pinterest or you could give the recipe a star review!
+If you loved this Lightly Salted Cucumbers Recipe, it would mean so much to me if you could share it on Pinterest or leave a star rating!
+Thank you for your support!

 Lightly Pickled Cucumbers with Garlic and Dill